In A Nutshell

 - No maintenance fee – While the Cerulean card comes with a $99 annual fee, it doesn’t appear to charge a monthly maintenance fee.

-- Reports to all three credit bureaus – Continental Finance states that it reports cardholder activity to all three credit bureaus.
-This can help individuals with bad credit boost their scores by making regular on-time payments every month.
+- Reports to all three credit bureaus – Continental Finance states that it reports cardholder activity and credit history to the three major credit bureaus.
+This can help individuals with bad credit history boost their scores by making regular on-time payments every month.

-- Initial credit limit of $750 – Cardholders get a $750 credit limit to start.
+- Initial credit limit of between $300 and $1,000 – Cardholders get an initial credit limit between $300 and $1,000 to start.
 While you won’t be able to make big purchases, this credit limit is higher than many other cards geared toward those with bad credit.

 - Free online account access – Get free online access to your account 24/7.

-- Widely accepted – The Cerulean is a Mastercard, which means it’s widely accepted throughout the United States and around the world.
+- Widely accepted – The Cerulean credit card is a Mastercard, which means it’s widely accepted throughout the United States and around the world.

 - Annual fee – The Cerulean Mastercard comes with a $99 annual fee.